Like your gut, the breast has a microbiome, and a new study shows it can be directly influenced by what you eat.

 But breast cancer prevention isn’t that simple.

-Women in the United States have a 1 in 8 lifetime risk of developing breast cancer.
+Women in the United States have a

 Some breast cancer risk factors, such as genetics and age, are beyond a person’s control.